MatthewPierce-ITC/ExhibitMarkerDocs/pages/branding/brand_application.markdown

 > ![Screen Grab - Generate Preview Brand](../../assets/brand_application_assets/brand_application_01_GeneratePreview.png)

-The selected PDF will then be re-rendered with the current brand design.
-If additional changes are made to the brand design, simply click the Generate Preview button again and the selected PDF will reload and reflect the current draft brand.
-The brand does not have to be saved at this point for the changes to be displayed.
+ExhibitMarker&trade; will then re-render the selected document with the current brand design.
+If you make additional changes to the brand design, simply click the Generate Preview button again and the selected document will reload and reflect the current draft brand.
+You do not need to save the current changes at this point for them to be rendered in the preview.

-Once the brand design is finalized and saved it may be applied to a selection or the entire population of documents.
+When you have the brand design finalized and saved, it may be applied to a selection or the entire population of documents.
 For a subset of the population, select the desired PDFs in the PDF File list using right-click, shift-right-click, or ctrl-right-click.
-Once the documents are highlighted, click Apply to Selected PDFs.
+With the documents highlighted, click Apply to Selected PDFs.
 If Apply to All PDFs is the desired operation, no highlighting is required.

-A progress bar will display along with the current Exhibit ID and page number being branded.
-The process may be canceled, but will progress rather quickly.
-As each document is completed, a checkmark will appear in the Brand column of the PDF File list.
+A progress bar will display along with the Exhibit ID and page number currently being branded.
+The process may be canceled but will progress rather quickly.
+As each document is Branded by ExhbitMarker&trade;, a checkmark will appear in the Brand column of the PDF File list.

 > ![Animation - Branding Process with Progress bar](../../assets/brand_application_assets/brand_application_02_BrandingProcess.gif)